BlueByteSystemsInc/PDMShell/src/RENAMEFROMSOURCE.md

 ---
 description: Renames files listed in a CSV source.
-title: RENAMEFROMSOURCE Command | PDMShell | SOLIDWORKS PDM
+title: renamefromsource Command | PDMShell | SOLIDWORKS PDM
 ---
-# RENAMEFROMSOURCE Command
+# renamefromsource
 ## Description
 The `renamefromsource` command renames files listed in a CSV source.
 The CSV file provides the information needed to map file IDs to their new names and folder IDs.
 This command supports alias evaluation for dynamic renaming.